 Skype APIs have already disappeared

-From late 2013 Skype withdrew support for third party APIs to deliver messages between Skype and other desktop applications.
+In late 2013 Skype withdrew support for third-party APIs to deliver messages between Skype and other desktop applications.
 Initially, the impact was fairly minimal because most existing users simply did not upgrade to the new version.
 However, recently Microsoft has been removing the ability for customers to log in to older versions.
 One major ‘forced upgrade’ occurred in March 2017.
 Although customers do benefit from newer features, the result of the forced upgrade is that many of the historical 3rd party API features, and therefore customer integrations, are no longer supported.

 AIM gets dropped on December 15th 2017

 Another example of a change to a legacy platform which is impacting (in this case) the financial community is the withdrawal of AOL’s instant messenger service AIM.
 Launched in 1997, AIM was one of the first online messaging services to catch on in mainstream America.
 At its peak, AIM had more than 18 million simultaneous users, and the ability to communicate instantly made AIM a huge hit on Wall Street.
-However, with the arrival of many other social media and chat services, usage of AIM has gradually diminished, and current owners Verizon have announced the withdrawal of the service on December 15th 2017.
+However, with the arrival of many other social media and chat services, usage of AIM has gradually diminished, and current owners Verizon has announced the withdrawal of the service on December 15th 2017.
 Which means the existing 100,000 or so users need a new chat platform to move their business communication to.

 And there’s more – another chat service that was widely used in the financial community is Yahoo Messenger, originally Yahoo Pager, launched in 1998.
-This recently discontinued its legacy platform, including support for ‘plug-ins’, resulting in loss of functionality for many in the financial community.
+This recently discontinued its legacy platform, including support for ‘plug-ins’, resulting in a loss of functionality for many in the financial community.
 Yahoo shelved its legacy messaging service in August 2016.
 At the time ICE Chat picked up much of the slack as Yahoo messenger was heavily used by commodities traders who were already trading ICE commodities instruments.

-The Age of new communication platforms – replacing legacy chat bots
+The Age of new communication platforms – replacing legacy chatbots

 So what options do customers who have been using these legacy chat platforms have when key legacy features, such as third-party API support, are removed?

 First of course, if the platform itself is withdrawn then the team, or often the whole community, may need to migrate to another chat platform.
 Historical users of AIM and Yahoo have migrated to a number of different services.
-Symphony, CME Pivot and ICE chat, for example, have proven popular alternatives, leaving the problem of migrating all those chat bots.
+Symphony, CME Pivot and ICE chat, for example, have proven popular alternatives, leaving the problem of migrating all those chatbots.
 In the case of Skype, while the platform itself has not been withdrawn, those all-important bespoke applications and bot integrations still need to be somehow migrated from the discontinued API.

 All in all, a lot of headaches for the user base and a lot of work for developers.

 However, many more forward-thinking users are taking the opportunity to explore a wave of new chat and collaboration platforms such as Slack and Symphony.
-When combined with a powerful live data platform like ipushpull to connect into other applications, they offer not only a richer feature set but also a much more user-focussed off-the-shelf experience for building automated features like bots – requiring far less, if any, of that premium developer time.
+When combined with a powerful live data platform like ipushpull to connect to other applications, they offer not only a richer feature set but also a much more user-focussed off-the-shelf experience for building automated features like bots – requiring far less, if any, of that premium developer time.

 Using chat applications with 3rd party APIs

-Using a bot to interrogate a spreadsheet to pull out specific text value and post to a chat – may have required in-house developers to build some complex VBA (Visual basic for applications) to interrogate the in-house application and a further integration to post to the chat application in a rather crude text format.
+Using a bot to interrogate a spreadsheet to pull out specific text value and post to a chat – may have required in-house developers to build some complex VBA (Visual basic for applications) to interrogate the in-house application and further integration to post to the chat application in a rather crude text format.

-In comparison, building such a bot with ipushpull and, for example, Symphony (the fast growing collaboration platform of choice for the financial services community) is a quick task, can be done by a non-developer, providing a far richer set of options for management and presentation of data, as well as interoperability through APIs into other systems and all-important security and audit.
+In comparison, building such a bot with ipushpull and, for example, Symphony (the fast growing collaboration platform of choice for the financial services community) is a quick task, that can be done by a non-developer, providing a far richer set of options for management and presentation of data, as well as interoperability through APIs into other systems and all-important security and audit.